 Results – Both of the above tests require their results to be recorded within the site Emergency Lighting folder.
 This is evidence if required the systems have been tested and maintained.
 Any faults found need to be recorded and actioned as soon as possible, then when repairs are complete the log will need updating to show this.

 How can TES Compliance help you carry this out?

-If you would like to have a chat around your needs, please get in touch on 01293 912318 or you can drop us an email at Info@tescompliance.com
+If you would like to have a chat about your needs, please get in touch on 01293 912318 or you can drop us an email at Info@tescompliance.com